 The plan must address the jurisdiction's participation in the NFIP, and continued compliance with NFIP requirements, as appropriate.

 Chelan County and the cities of Cashmere, Chelan, Leavenworth, Wenatchee, and Entiat participate in the NFIP.
-All have adopted regulations that meet the NFIP requirements.
+All have adopted regulations that meet the requirements of the NFIP.
 Table 12-1 summarizes participation dates for these communities.